Skip to content

 On The Road

-The turn of the 20th century saw the first cars appearing on British roads, and Kent Brushes was quick to latch on to this new form of transport.
-We were one of the first businesses to start using motorised delivery vehicles, getting our brushes to customers quicker than ever before.
+The turn of the 20th century saw the first cars appearing on British roads, and Kent Brushes were quick to latch on to this new form of transport.
+Kent were one of the first businesses to start using motorised delivery vehicles, transporting their brushes to customers quicker than ever before.

-The outbreak of World War I saw the country unite in the war effort, and Kent Brushes played its part, supplying hundreds of thousands of brushes for the War Office.
-The brushes formed a key part of a soldier’s kit, featuring a hairbrush, toothbrush, shaving brush, shoe-polishing brush and button brush.
+The outbreak of World War 1 saw the country unite in the war efforts, and Kent Brushes played its part, supplying hundreds of thousands of brushes to the War Office.
+The brushes formed a key part of a soldier’s kit, featuring a hairbrush, toothbrush, shaving, shoe-polishing and button brush.
+Large quantities of horse brushes were also supplied for the Army, and special toothbrushes were made for the Indian troops with wooden handles and filled with vegetable fibre as the use of bullock bone or pig bristle was against their religion.

 • 1932